 It’s vacation time, but your wallet is looking a bit thin.
 Don’t worry!
 There are lots of tips to take a budget vacation without missing out on the fun!
-Here is a guide for planning a vacation on a budget.
+Here is a guide with tips for planning a vacation on a budget.

 You’ve decided where you want to go on your budget vacation.
 Now you just need to figure out how to get there!
 If you’re flying, it’s always good practice to book as far in advance as possible.
 As a general rule, the closer you are to your flight date, the more expensive the flights will be.
 But that’s not all.
 You should check out a few different websites to compare prices.
 Kayak is a popular one, as are Skyscanner and Expedia.

 When choosing a flight, watch out for those extra fees, which can quickly add up.
 A few airlines still don’t charge extra for baggage or for things like children’s car seats, but many do.
 In addition, sometimes you might notice that a flight is cheaper if you also book a hotel.
 Don’t worry!
 You can book that package deal and just not stay at the hotel.

 2. Tips for Booking a Rental Car

 As with flights, it pays to book your rental car as soon as you’ve fixed your destination and dates.
 Doing that can save you a bundle on your budget vacation.
 Besides, if you’ve waited too long to reserve over a big holiday, you might get some bad news.
 During Thanksgiving or Christmas, you might find there are no more cars to be had.
 And, if you’re traveling to an out-of-the-way place, there might not be too many cars to go around in the first place.